-Rules are designed to maintain a standard of living for all occupants by protecting their interests – and with property often being a greatest asset, they also protect our investments.
+Rules are designed to maintain a standard of living for all occupants by protecting their interests – and with property often being the greatest asset, they also protect our investments.

-- Respecting neighbours goes a long way towards building long-term, friendly relationships, and the same can be said for not respecting them.
+- Respecting neighbors goes a long way towards building long-term, friendly relationships, and the same can be said for not respecting them.

 - Unruly guests may cause damage to shared property and amenities, not just a single apartment or unit.

 - Infrastructure overuse leads to wear-and-tear, breakdowns, and a lower living standard.

 - Short-stay guests in industrial-scale dwellings attract criminal behavior.

 - Long-term renters care about your property and their relationship to you while short-term letters pose a risk to your investment.